Puerto Rican tody

-The Puerto Rican tody (Todus mexicanus) is a bird endemic to Puerto Rico.
-It is locally known in Spanish as "San Pedrito" ("little Saint Peter") and "medio peso" ("half-dollar bird").
+The Puerto Rican tody (Todus mexicanus), locally known in Spanish as San Pedrito ("little Saint Peter"), is a bird endemic to the main island of Puerto Rico.
+In 2022, the tody was approved as the official national bird of Puerto Rico by the legislative assembly.
+However, the proposal did not advance, largely due to the scientific name of the bird which erroneously identifies it as a native of Mexico.
+In 2023, the assembly approved a petition to the International Commission on Zoological Nomenclature (ICZN) seeking the renaming of the tody as Todus borinquensis.

 Taxonomy

 Todies are the closest relative to the motmots of Central America.
 It is thought that the Jamaican tody (Todus todus) gave rise to the Puerto Rican tody after hurricane dispersals, but the relationship between both species has not yet been confirmed.
 Studies show the Todus genus probably developed before the Pleistocene.
 Mitochondrial gene studies point to the motmots as their closest relative, although egg white protein electrophoresis studies suggest a relationship to kingfishers.

 The Puerto Rican tody's specific epithet, mexicanus (Latin for "from Mexico"), is a misnomer; it is thought that the ornithologist who first described it, René Lesson, erroneously wrote the type specimen's retrieval location as Mexico.

 The Puerto Rican tody makes up one of the five endemic Todus species of the Greater Antilles.
 Hispaniola has two endemic species, while Cuba, Jamaica and Puerto Rico each have one.